-The target relating to the first part of a patient's journey states that following an urgent GP referral for suspected cancer, at least 93% of patients should be seen by a specialist within two weeks of the referral.
-The standard is the same for symptomatic breast patients (where cancer was not initially suspected).
+The target relating to the first part of a patient's journey states that following an urgent GP referral for suspected cancer, at least 93% of patients should be seen by a specialist within two weeks.
+The standard is the same for patients with breast symptoms (where cancer is not initially suspected).

-Waiting times for symptomatic breast patients were largely similar to those with suspected cancer between 2010 and 2014.
-However, over the last four years performance has dropped, especially in quarter one (Q1) of each financial year (April to June).
-In Q1 2018/19, only 84% of patients with breast symptoms had their first consultant appointment within two weeks of an urgent GP referral.
+Waiting times for patients with breast symptoms were similar to those with suspected cancer between 2010 and 2014.
+However, over the last four years performance has declined at a faster rate, especially in Q1 of each financial year (April to June).
+In Q1 2018/19, only 77.5% of patients with breast symptoms had their first consultant appointment within two weeks of an urgent GP referral.

-According to the interim clinically-led review of NHS access standards, the two-week wait standards may be removed and replaced by a new Faster Diagnosis Standard.
-This would measure a maximum 28-day wait to communication of a definitive cancer/not cancer diagnosis for patients referred urgently (including those with breast symptoms) and from NHS cancer screening.
+According to the interim clinically-led review of NHS access standards, the two-week wait standards may be replaced by a new faster diagnosis standard.
+This would measure a maximum 28-day wait for patients to be told whether or not they have cancer after an urgent referral from their GP or a cancer screening programme.

 There are three main types of treatments for cancer: drug therapy, radiotherapy and surgery.
 It is common for cancer patients to need more than one treatment, which could be a combination of several episodes of one type of treatment, or a combination of multiple types.

 The target, for all cancer treatment types, is for at least 96% of patients to start a first treatment for a new primary cancer within one month (31 days) of the decision to treat.
 This operational standard has always been met, however performance has declined over time.
-In Q3 2018/19, 96.7% of patients waited less than 31 days for a first treatment for cancer following a decision to treat.
+In Q1 2019/20, 96.1% of patients waited less than 31 days for a first treatment for cancer following a decision to treat.

-The anti-cancer drug regimen target (operational standard: 98%) and radiotherapy target (operational standard: 94%) have both consistently been met since their introductions.
+The anti-cancer drug regimen target (operational standard: 98%) and radiotherapy target (operational standard: 94%) have both consistently been met since they were introduced.
 Performance against the surgery target (operational standard: 94%), however, has declined since 2014.
-The surgery target has been missed for the last two quarters; in the most recent (Q3 2018/19), 93.1% of patients waited less than 31 days for surgery following a decision to treat.
+The surgery target has been missed for the last four quarters; in Q1 2019/20, 91.6% of patients waited less than 31 days for surgery following a decision to treat.

-Note that the interim clinically-led review of NHS access standards has proposed that the four existing treatment standards will be brought together into one simplified standard.
+The interim review of NHS access standards proposed that the four cancer treatment standards would be brought together into one simplified standard.
 This implies that there would be one operational threshold for the maximum one-month (31-day) wait from decision to treat to any cancer treatment.

-The target that spans the patient pathway is for at least 85% of patients to start a first treatment for cancer within two months (62 days) of a GP urgent referral.
+The target that spans the patient pathway is for at least 85% of patients to start a first treatment for cancer within two months (62 days) of an urgent GP referral.
 Patients who are referred from an NHS cancer screening service should also start treatment within 62 days, but the operational threshold is set at 90%.

 The proportion of patients waiting less than two months to start cancer treatment following an urgent GP referral has decreased significantly over time.
-In Q3 2012/13, 88% of patients started treatment within 62 days compared to 79% in Q3 2018/19.
-A higher proportion of people referred via a national screening service start treatment within 62 days, but performance has worsened over time and the target has been missed for the last four quarters.
+In Q1 2010/11, 87.5% of patients started treatment within 62 days, compared to 77.8% in Q1 2019/20.
+A higher proportion of people referred via a national screening service start treatment within 62 days, but performance has worsened over time and the target has been missed for the last six quarters.

-As with the 31-day targets, the interim review of NHS access standards has proposed that the maximum 62-day wait targets be brought together into one simplified standard.
+As with the 31-day targets, the interim review of NHS access standards proposed that the maximum 62-day wait targets should be brought together into one simplified standard.